chutter/PhyloProcessR/README.md

 - SamTools: variant calling and read mapping tools

-# Installation instructions
+# Quick installation instructions

-First, you will want to clone this repository to your computer to obtain the setup files.
+First, clone this repository to your computer to obtain the setup files.
 Or alternatively go to the green "Code" button in top right of this repository and select "download ZIP".

 ```bash
 git clone https://github.com/chutter/PhyloProcessR.git